 Hydropower systems are characterised by their longevity and are traditionally designed on the basis of historical hydrological data.

 Planning hydropower systems from a long-term, climate-resilient perspective will ensure that future generations inherit infrastructure that will not be compromised by climate change.

-In December of 2016, the World Bank launched a new initiative aimed at developing a set of guidelines relevant to the hydropower sector on industry good practice in building climate resilience into new and existing projects.
+Three years ago, the World Bank launched a new initiative aimed at developing a guidance document, based on industry good practice for the hydropower sector, on building climate resilience into new and existing projects.

 Our strategy and action

-IHA is identifying a set of good practice guidelines to ensure that hydropower projects will be resilient to climate change.
+IHA is testing and refining the Hydropower Sector Climate Resilience Guide to ensure that hydropower projects will be resilient to climate change.

 Creating climate resilience guidelines for the hydropower sector